Mareepet/tic-tac-toe/README.md

          between players like odd and even clicks, display of result, game restart option etc.

 ## :writing_hand: Problem Solving
-- :boom: Understood concepts, but took some time and effort to understand how implement above mentioned planning components
+- :boom: Understood concepts, but took some time and effort to understand how to implement above mentioned planning components
 - :boom: Used HTML & CSS for the Tic Toc table
 - :boom: Created two opponents in javascript
 - :boom: Wrote winning and losing logic for all conditions used by Javascript